What is the Net Cash Flow Formula and How Do You Calculate It?

-One of those specific calculations you’ll want to regularly check in on is net cash flow.
-Below, we’ll look at the definition and formula for net cash flow — and why you need it.
+Below, we’ll look at the definition and formula for net cash flow, and why you need it.

 What is net cash flow?

 Net cash flow is the difference between the money coming in and the money coming out of your business for a specific period.
-When you’re making money, this number will be positive.
+When you’re making money, your net cash flow will be positive.
 But when you’re in the negatives, that means your business is losing money.
 Cash inflow refers to what comes in, and cash outflow is what goes out.

 Net cash flow comes from three business activities: